axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

   &ldquo;&hellip; That is the future—insurance against dangers from abroad, insurance against dangers scarcely less grave and much more near and constant which threaten us here at home… ”&hellip; &rdquo;
   <span id="_signature">Winston Churchill, 1947<a href="#en02"><sup id="bm02">2&nbsp;</sup></a></span>
  </div>
+ <p>And people had reason to believe that, given the history of raids and wars.</p>
+ <p>The problem, as I see it, is that democracy, like other form of governance, imposes a big hierarchy.
+A representative hierarchy, for sure, but an imposed, nevertheless.
+The reason it work is that the bosses in this hierarchy are elected by the governed.</p>

+<h1>National Governments</h1>
- <p>And people had reason to believe that, given the history of raids and wars.
-This “insurance” is brought to you by even a bigger hierarchy.
-But this time it is a representative hierarchy, elected by all.
-And so we have national governments, engendered by big kingdoms, engendered by lesser kingdoms, which were engendered by tribal chiefdoms.
+ <p>National governments were engendered by big kingdoms, and they were engendered by lesser kingdoms, which were engendered by tribal chiefdoms.
 That is true for all national governments, from shameless dictatorships to benevolent democracies.
-They are all huge hierarchies in charge of the national borders.</p>
+They are all huge hierarchies in charge of the national borders and a monopoloy on force..</p>

 <h1>Nations</h1>
  <p>I think at this point it would come in handy to talk about nations.
 These are primarily groups of people who speak the same language.
 More accurately, these are groups of people who have been forced to speak the same language and fake/live the same culture.
 Spain is a good example of what I mean, but it applies to all of Europe and, indeed, to every modern country.</p>